 Let $e_n$ be an orthonormal basis for $H$.
 If $n\in\bbN$, $q_n$ is the rank 1 projection onto $\mathbb C e_n$.
 If $\bfE\in \Part$, let $q_n^{\bfE}=\sum_{i\in E_n}q_i$, and if $X\subseteq\bbN$, let $q_X^{\bfE}=\sum_{n\in X} q_n^{\bfE}$.
 Consider the algebra

-This is a \cstar-subalgebra of $\cB(H)$ that is moreover closed in the \emph{strong operator topology}, SOT.\footnote{SOT-closed self-adjoint subalgebras of $\cB(H)$ are called \emph{von Neumann algebras}, and their relation to \cstar-algebras is analogous to the relation of descriptive set theory to combinatorial set theory.} This is the topology of pointwise convergence on the unit ball of $H$.
-It is isomorphic to $\prod M_{|E_n|}(\bbC)$; it equals all $a$ such that $a=\sum_{n\in\bbN} q_n^{\bfE}aq_{n}^{\bfE}$.
+This is a \cstar-subalgebra of $\cB(H)$ that is moreover closed in the \emph{strong operator topology}, SOT, \footnote{SOT-closed self-adjoint subalgebras of $\cB(H)$ are called \emph{von Neumann algebras}, and their relation to \cstar-algebras is analogous to the relation of descriptive set theory to combinatorial set theory.} which is the topology of pointwise convergence on the unit ball of $H$. $\mathcal D[\bfE]$ is isomorphic to $\prod M_{|E_n|}(\bbC)$, and it equals all $a$ such that $a=\sum_{n\in\bbN} q_n^{\bfE}aq_{n}^{\bfE}$.